Lung Cancer & Occupational Exposure to Asbestos

 • Wallboard

-Those who work in the modern-day construction industry could also be at risk, as many older buildings still have asbestos inside even today.
+Working with any asbestos-containing materials could send asbestos dust flying.
+Those in the construction industry today could also be at risk, as many older buildings still have asbestos inside.

-Electricians
+Electricians and Asbestos

-Factory Workers
+Exposure to Asbestos in Factory Workers

 The factory workers used bags of asbestos on the job, which coated their clothing and the cars they drove home in.
 A former employee stated he didn’t believe “anybody could have worked in worse conditions.”

-The Centers for Disease Control and Prevention (CDC) notes that firefighters are twice as likely to develop malignant mesothelioma, an asbestos-caused cancer that affects the linings of major organs.
+Fire engines and stations may have also been built with asbestos-containing products prior to the 1980s.
+The Centers for Disease Control and Prevention (CDC) notes that firefighters are twice as likely to develop malignant mesothelioma due to these risks.

 Get help for asbestos-related diseases like lung cancer and mesothelioma.
 Call (877) 446-5767 right now.

-Asbestos-containing parts included:
+Asbestos-containing parts used by mechanics included:

 • Brakes and brake pads